 INDIANAPOLIS FILM COMMISSIONER

 Teresa is a passionate storyteller who also loves business communications and planning.
-She has made a career out of producing film and television all over the United States and honing her marketing and business skills most recently at Nike.
+She has made a career out of producing film and television all over the United States and honing her marketing and business skills, most recently at Nike.

 She returned to Indianapolis with a desire to help PUP grow its footprint within the Indy community (and beyond).
 When she isn't budgeting and strategizing, she is mentoring young women through career changes and professional growth.
 She is excited to be back in the midwest and to be a part of the very bright future of PUP.

+Courtney Colbert is the Events Production Supervisor at the Children's Museum of Indianapolis.
+She began her career in the event industry almost 10 years ago as a florist and has since moved into event management and sales.
+She grew up on the Northside of Indy, but attended college at Fort Lewis in Durango, CO.
 Courtney is a member of the Strategic Partnership Board for International Live Events Association (ILEA) as well as an active member of Perfect Wedding Guide Indy.
 She is eager to help shape the event industry and help define Hoosier Hospitality.

 Principal Consultant // MEDIDATA SOLUTIONS